 Acquire, Analyze, Act (AAA)

-The Acquire, Analyze, Act process (below) is a flexible process when engaging in feedback, as it can incorporate AI at any stage; making it a different approach than the other processes shared in this book up until this point.
+The Acquire, Analyze, Act process (below) is a flexible process when engaging in feedback, as it can incorporate AI at any stage; making it a different approach than the other processes shared up until this point.

 Acquire